rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudservers-api.rst

 Use SDK to help you write and run code to interact with Cloud Servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The SDK QuickStart demonstrates a few basic requests;
-for more detailed guidance,
-perhaps enough to walk you through exactly the steps required to develop your software, examine the SDK itself.
+for more detailed guidance that will help you develop your software, examine the SDK itself.

 To find the full SDK for your programming language, start at :rax-dev:`SDKs & Tools in the Develop Center <sdks>` and find the language.
-Then follow the steps appropriate to that language.

 For example, if you code in python,